Clinician Educator Fellowship

 Scholarship and Career Development

-Approximately 60% of the fellows' effort will be directed to scholarship and/or development of an area of expertise in academic general internal medicine and primary care.
-Fellows can take advantage of our Health Professions Education Pathways Program and/or the Teach for UCSF Certification Program.
+Approximately 50% of the fellows' effort will be directed to scholarship and/or development of an area of expertise in academic general internal medicine and primary care.
+Fellows are encouraged to take advantage of our Health Professions Education Pathways Program and/or the Teach for UCSF Certification Program.
 Fellows can also consider taking graduate courses within UCSF and some fellows have pursued a MA in Education at UC Berkeley.
 All fellows are expected to complete a scholarly project of their choosing (research, curriculum development, health systems improvement project, etc.) and disseminate this work at local and/or national meetings.
-All fellows are expected to complete a scholarly project of their choosing (research, curriculum development, health systems improvement project, etc.) and disseminate this work at local and/or national meetings.
-Here is a sample fellow’s schedule (of note, this template may change in the future depending on session availability).

 Fellows will also have opportunities to develop additional clinical expertise in a specific area of clinical medicine, if desired.
 Recent prior fellows have developed areas of expertise and scholarship in clinical geriatrics, hepatology, addiction medicine, behavioral medicine, and quality improvement.
 Other potential areas of expertise and scholarship might include systems change, women's health, preventive medicine, clinical nutrition, medical informatics, etc.